DORA Enforcement Active — Regulatory Assessments Underway

 Key Components

-Assessment of Current Plans: A comprehensive review of existing operational resilience plans to identify gaps and areas for enhancement.
+Assessment of Current Plans: Review of existing operational resilience plans.

-Enhanced Cybersecurity Measures: Updated strategies for protecting against cyber threats and securing data assets, including implementing advanced encryption and intrusion detection systems.
+Enhanced Cybersecurity Measures: Updated strategies for protecting against cyber threats.

 ICT Resilience Framework under DORA

-DORA mandates a highly structured, technically-focused approach to ICT resilience.
-Financial entities must demonstrate their ability to analyze critical ICT services, define impact tolerances, conduct Threat-Led Penetration Testing (TLPT), map all dependencies, evaluate third-party critical ICT providers, and validate continuity across critical chains including core banking, custody, and trading systems.
+DORA mandates a highly structured approach to ICT resilience.
+Financial entities must demonstrate their ability to analyze critical ICT services, define impact tolerances, conduct Threat-Led Penetration Testing (TLPT), map all dependencies, evaluate third-party critical ICT providers, and validate continuity across critical chains.

 Key Actions for ICT Resilience

-Analyze Critical ICT Services: Identify and map all ICT services essential to business-critical operations.
-This includes core banking systems, payment platforms, trading infrastructure, custody services, and supporting middleware.
-Each service must be evaluated for its criticality level and impact on operational continuity.
+Analyze Critical ICT Services: Identify and map all ICT services essential to business-critical operations including core banking systems, payment platforms, trading infrastructure, and custody services.

-Define Impact Tolerances: Establish quantifiable thresholds for each critical service, defining the maximum acceptable level of disruption.
-These tolerances must include specific RTO (Recovery Time Objective) and RPO (Recovery Point Objective) targets aligned with regulatory expectations and business requirements.
+Define Impact Tolerances: Establish quantifiable thresholds for each critical service, including specific RTO and RPO targets aligned with regulatory expectations.

-Conduct TLPT (Threat-Led Penetration Testing): Implement penetration tests guided by threat intelligence, following the TIBER-EU framework.
-These tests must simulate realistic attacks based on TTPs (Tactics, Techniques, and Procedures) used by threat actors targeting the financial sector.
-Tests should cover Red Team exercises, Purple Team collaborations, and scenario-based simulations.
+Conduct TLPT: Implement penetration tests following the TIBER-EU framework, simulating realistic attacks based on TTPs used by threat actors targeting the financial sector.

-Complete Dependency Mapping: Document all internal and external dependencies, including system interconnections, data flows, and third-party integrations.
-This mapping must identify Single Points of Failure (SPOF), critical paths, and cascade failure scenarios across the entire technology stack.
+Complete Dependency Mapping: Document all internal and external dependencies, identifying Single Points of Failure and cascade failure scenarios.

-Evaluate Third-Party Critical ICT Providers: Conduct comprehensive due diligence on all critical ICT service providers per DORA Articles 28-30.
-Assess their resilience capabilities, business continuity plans, incident response procedures, and contractual commitments for operational resilience and exit strategies.
+Evaluate Third-Party Critical ICT Providers: Conduct comprehensive due diligence per DORA Articles 28-30.

-Validate Critical Chain Continuity: Ensure operational continuity across all critical processing chains: core banking transactions, custody operations, trading systems, and payment processing.
-Implement and regularly test automatic failover mechanisms and manual recovery procedures.
+Validate Critical Chain Continuity: Ensure operational continuity across all critical processing chains and test failover mechanisms.

 Deliverables